Guitar Pickup Review

 Output mV – 285

 That’s pretty darned similar.
 I’ve played them both in the same guitar back to back.
 They can be considered very synonymous.
-Admittedly not a carbon copy, it’s the closest that is currently available from DiMarzio.
+Admittedly not a carbon copy.
+It may be the closest that is available from DiMarzio.

 Demo